PierreQuinton/sit/README.md

 # sit
-Semantical Information Tracker is an information tracker whose purpose is to
+An sematic information tracker, abstracting from syntactic differences to achieve a less conflicting merge process.